Exceptions in Case of Emergency

 - Complete loss of heat between September 15 and May 15;*

 - Complete loss of electricity;*

 - Complete loss of water;*

 - Plumbing leak that requires the entire water supply to be shut off;

 - Major collapse of any part of the home’s exterior or interior structure;

-- Major water penetration on the interior walls or ceiling;
+- Water penetration through the interior walls or ceiling;

-- A large pool of standing water inside the home; or
+- A pool of standing water inside the home;

-- Any situation where, in the opinion of Tarion, the home is uninhabitable for health or safety reasons.
+- Any situation where, in the opinion of Tarion, the home is not fit for occupancy due to health or safety reasons.